I can’t see a meta description in the head section in the source code of my site

 Is the required WordPress function used by your theme?

 Check your theme’s header.php file for a call to wp_head().
-This function is required to output the Yoast SEO meta tags.
+This function is necessary to output the Yoast SEO meta tags.
 If your theme does not include this function, please contact your theme developer to request compatibility with our plugin.

 Screenshot of a call to wp_head() in the theme header file.

-Was a default meta description template added?
+Is there a default meta description template?

 Screenshot of the Posts settings in Yoast SEO, highlighting the Meta description field.